Kauaʻi Educational Association for Science and Astronomy

 The Kauaʻi Educational Association for Science and Astronomy (KEASA) is a non-profit educational astronomical organization located in Mana on the Hawaiian island of Kauaʻi.
 It was founded in 1989.
 It meets monthly for star watches.
 Its observatory is the largest on the island and takes advantage of Kauaʻi's unique weather and topology which provide some of the best conditions for star gazing at sea level.

 Observatory

 The KEASA observatory is located on the west side of Kauaʻi at the Pacific Missile Range Facility near Barking Sands Beach at an altitude of 3 m.
-It is funded as a joint venture with Kauai Community College.
+It is funded as a joint venture with Kauaʻi Community College.

 The observatory houses the Bob Byers telescopes: